 Sick Building Syndrome

-RJF Environmental Consulting Services will conduct a mold building investigation to identify and solve indoor air quality complaints in a way that prevents them from recurring and which avoids the creation of other problems.
+RJF Environmental Consulting Services will conduct a mold-building investigation to identify and solve indoor air quality complaints in a way that prevents them from recurring and avoids the creation of other problems.
 To achieve this goal, RJF Environmental will identify the cause of the complaint, and determine the most appropriate corrective actions.
 Those who suffer from allergies, asthma or other respiratory ailments, especially children and the elderly, are vulnerable to the effects of indoor air pollution or “sick building syndrome”.
 Conversely, many occupants complain about “sick building syndrome” and our Sick Building Syndrome Tests can prove that there are no problems with the quality of the indoor air.